scipy-conference/scipy_proceedings/papers/juanluis_cano_poliastro/juanluis_cano_poliastro.rst

 Targeting is closely related to quick mission design by means of porkchop diagrams.
 These are contour plots showing all combinations of departure and arrival dates with the specific energy for each transfer orbit.
-They allow to quickly identify the most optimal transfer dates between two bodies.
+They allow for quick identification of the most optimal transfer dates between two bodies.

-The ``poliastro.plotting.porkchop`` provides the ``PorkchopPlotter`` class which allows to generate these diagrams.
+The ``poliastro.plotting.porkchop`` provides the ``PorkchopPlotter`` class which allows the user to generate these diagrams.

 .. code-block:: python